-Email marketing is one of the few ways you can build up an authentic connection with your audience that help keep your event alive.
+Email marketing is one of the few ways you can build up an authentic connection with your audience to keep your event alive.
 It doesn’t need to be spam or come across as a personal note between friends.
 It has its own unique identity.
-Your audience won’t have given you their contact details lightly and if you manage to create the right tone you’ll not only be building up a relationship between you and your attendees but also building a great profit creation tool.
+Your audience won’t have given you their contact details lightly.
+If you manage to create the right tone, you’ll build up a relationship between you and your attendees and build a great profit creation tool.

-You can build on any existing relationships with your audience, subscribers, and leads by providing them with relevant and valuable information that will help them with their ticket buying process.
+You can build on any existing relationships with your audience, subscribers, and leads by providing them with relevant and valuable information to help them with their ticket buying process.

 If you always keep this rule in your head when writing your messages to your subscribers, they’ll not only be more likely to open your emails but will look forward to receiving your updates.